 They all start with one drop.
-I would like to tell you a story of something that happened to me today.
-It is a story of how flash floods form, how they relate to our culture and our lives and how we can reduce their risk by integrating water into our lives again.
+We ignore this context at our own risk.
+This is a story of how flash floods form, how they relate to our culture and how we can reduce their risk by integrating water into our lives again.

 Today I went out for a walk to clear my head.
 Working on a design all day had turned my eyes to squares and I needed a break, something to see other than pixels.
 As I stepped outside I decided to follow my curiosity.

 Just one apartment block down from where we stay when we are in Athens is a curious little alley.